Trooper Douglas M. 'Doug' Bailey

 Feb.
 11th, got rained out of Hole, pitched tent.
 Ammo cases floating down ditch.

 Feb.
-12, Germans dive bombing Harbour.
+12, Germans dive bombing Harbor.

 Feb.
 2 or 3rd or 4th, still in position, Germans shelled us yesterday, used a little time fire, shells hitting close.